gg1-uk/gg1-uk.github.io/_posts/2024-07-08-sentinel-log-ingestion-resiliency.md

 hidden: true
 ---

-Often time, we are hearing from our client on topic and know-how addressing security log ingestion capable to sustain intermittent or periodic network connectivity failure.
+Often time, we are hearing from our client on topic vis-a-vis know-how addressing security log ingestion capable to sustain intermittent or periodic network connectivity failure.

 This case study focus on the resiliency features of two native software agents purpose-built to handle ingestion of the security logs from on-premises systems to Microsoft Sentinel, which attesting the sustainability in term of retry mechanism during temporary or prolong network connectivity downtime.